kennyfans/news.hcmfifa/wp-content/plugins/wp-statistics/readme.txt

 * Record statistics on exclusions
 * Automatic updates to the GeoIP database
 * Automatically prune the databases of old data
-* Export the data to Excel, XML, CSV or TSV files
+* Export the data to XML, CSV or TSV files
 * Widget to provide information to your users
 * Shortcodes for many different types of data in both widgets and posts/pages
 * Dashboard widgets for the admin area
 * Comprehensive Admin Manual

+= Translations =
+WP Statistics has been translated in to many languages, for the current list and contributors, please visit the [translators](https://wp-statistics.com/translators/) page on [wp-statistics.com](https://wp-statistics.com/).

+Translations are done by people just like you, help make WP Statistics available to more people around the world and [do a translation](http://wp-statistics.com/translations/) today!

 = Support =
 We're sorry you're having problem with WP Statistics and we're happy to help out.
 Here are a few things to do before contacting us: